 It was a very challenging period of my life, and I have learnt many lessons about training, business and people in general.

-- So, I have decided to join the Third Space and Virgin Active group to be able to provide high quality training in a professional environment.
+A couple of months later I joined the Third Space and Virgin Active group to be able to provide high quality training in a professional environment.

 “Never stop questioning, believe in yourself and always #bePROUD!”